UCF-ELLE/ELLE-Website-API/resources/conversationElle/docs/api-notes.md

   {
     "success": true or false,
     "message": "text",
-    "data": [string],           // the message the user sent (single string) "resumeMessaging": boolean, // allows user to send another message (from the front end) "messageID": int,           // insertion of new message returns id for the message sent, used in tandem with voice messages
-    "titoResponse": text        // Tito's response to user message }
+    "data": string,             // the message the user sent (single string) "resumeMessaging": boolean, // allows user to send another message (from the front end) "messageID": int,           // insertion of new message returns id for the message sent, REQUIRED for voice messages "titoResponse": "text"      // Tito's response to user message }
   ```
 - **Notes**: